-- Talk about what has changed during the pandemic. - Talk about something positive or neutral to introduce a topic, before asking more sensitive questions. - Not all topics are relevant to every person; you don't have to talk about everything. - You don't have to talk about everything at once.
+- ▶ Talk about something positive or neutral to introduce a topic, before asking more sensitive questions. - Not all topics are relevant to every person; you don't have to talk about everything. - You don't have to talk about everything at once.
 Consider spreading the conversation over time. - Identify concerns and ask the person you support whether they want to talk with their doctor about these concerns, either together or alone.
 Explain that this could also be a phone call or a video visit with the doctor.